mattwalmsley/financial-modelling/quantitative/documentation/finance/4_equities.md

 - Relevant news being announced (by either the company themselves or by the media) can increase the volatility of company's share price.
 - The volatility level of the majority of share prices is viewed as being too high to be solely based on expectations.
 - Purely speculative activity, separate from economic fundamentals, is viewed as the main reason for the excess volatility on share prices.

+### Historical Price Analysis and Log-Returns

+- Unlike risk-free investments where future values are known with certainty, stock prices exhibit random movements that cannot be predicted deterministically.
+- The historical behaviour of stock prices can be analysed statistically to inform mathematical models.

+**Log-Returns Definition:**

+For a stock with closing price $S_i$ on day $i$, the logarithmic (fractional) daily return is defined as:

+$$L_i = \log\left(\frac{S_i}{S_{i-1}}\right) = \log S_i - \log S_{i-1}$$

+**Empirical Observations:**

+When histogramming daily log-returns for typical stocks, two key observations emerge:

+1. **Daily log-returns are approximately normally distributed** - the histogram resembles a bell curve centered near zero.
+2. **There appear to be no serial correlations** in the daily log-returns - knowing today's return provides no useful information for predicting tomorrow's return.

+These empirical observations motivate the choice of **Geometric Brownian Motion (GBM)** as a mathematical model for stock price movements, where the log-price follows a Brownian motion with drift.

+**Risk Aversion and Expected Returns:**

+Since investors can obtain a guaranteed rate of return by depositing money in a bank, most investors are **risk-averse** and will only purchase risky assets (such as shares) if the expected (mean) return $\mu$ exceeds the risk-free rate.

+Due to this widespread risk aversion, shares trade at prices such that expected returns are greater than the risk-free rate - the difference being compensation for bearing the additional risk.